udeshyaG/Real-Time-Chat-App-Node/README.md

-### Real Time Chat Application using NodeJS and Socket.io
+### Real Time Chat Application using NodeJS and Socket.io   [Click Here](https://udeshya-real-time-chat-app.herokuapp.com) to view app

 # Technology Used 🧪
   - Node JS (as the backend) 🔧